DPDK/grout/README.md

 ## DPDK API GRUDGES

-### graph dynamic reconfig

-- no way to pass node context data with `rte_graph_create`
-- need to generate unique node names manually
-- no way to free nodes after they have been created

 ### node

+- ideally, we would need a generic way to pass node context data agnostic of the control plane implementation.
+Maybe using a global rte_hash with a well-known name that can be referenced from the node init callbacks.
+- node context data is a 16 bytes array.
+When storing pointers (2 pointers max) it requires obscure casting that is error prone.
+- `rx`: tightly coupled with graph layout generation (multiple rx/tx nodes on a single graph).
 - `ethdev_tx`: tx queue id is initialized to `graph_id` ???
-- `ip_lookup`: global lpm variable, no way to do dynamic reconfig
+- `ip_lookup`: global lpm variable, no way to do dynamic reconfig.
+No way to use fib.
+- `ip_rewrite`: high complexity due to multiple tx nodes per graph (also not flexible with other graph layouts).
+- `classify`: add generic api without hard coded next nodes.

 ### fib